Lebanon ceasefire raises hopes of progress for Iran deal

 Last week, Iran and the U.S. signalled progress towards a tentative initial agreement to halt the war and reopen the strait, but the two sides have yet to sign off on the deal, which would leave more complex negotiations for later.

-Iran's Supreme Leader Ayatollah Mojtaba Khamenei said in a message on Thursday that Iran's enemies had already been defeated on the battlefield and were now seeking to sow internal divisions.
+Iran's Supreme Leader Ayatollah Mojtaba Khamenei said on Thursday that Iran's enemies had already been defeated on the battlefield and were now seeking to sow internal divisions.

 Khamenei has not been seen in public since he succeeded his father, who was killed in an airstrike at the start of the war.

 Trump has said his top priority is to stop Iran from acquiring nuclear weapons.
 Iran says its atomic programme is for peaceful purposes.
-In a podcast interview released on Wednesday, Trump said Iran had agreed not to have a nuclear weapon and that Khamenei was involved in negotiations.
 REUTERS